husus/CIMP-project/README.md

-# The effects of a Retention Policy in a video streaming company
+# The effects of a Retention Policy in a fictitious video streaming company